jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 Per Dennis et al. (2012), a requirements determination process may begin with current state analysis, yielding models of the **as-is system** (see [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current states of the system).
 This, however, depends on:

 (1) **The methodology used by the systems development team:** "Users of traditional design methods such as waterfall and parallel development (see Chapter 1) typically spend significant time understanding the as-is system and identifying improvements before moving to capture requirements for the to-be system.
-However, newer RAD, agile, and object-oriented methodologies, such as phased development, prototyping, throwaway prototyping, extreme programming, and Scrum (see Chapter 1) focus almost exclusively on improvements and the to-be system requirements".
+However, newer RAD, agile, and object-oriented methodologies, such as phased development, prototyping, throwaway prototyping, extreme programming, and Scrum (see Chapter 1) focus almost exclusively on improvements and the to-be system requirements."

+(2) **The context of the system being developed:**

+    (a) No current system exists
+    (b) Little effect on current systems

-(2) **The amount of system change desired,** where the amount of change and amount of effort spent understanding the current system are positively related:
+(3) **The amount of system change desired,** where the amount of change and amount of effort spent understanding the current system are positively related:

     (a) Business process automation **(BPA)** is a minor change;
     (b) Business process improvement **(BPI)** is a moderate change;
     (c) Business process reengineering **(BPR)** is a major change.

-(3) **The context of the system being developed:**

-    (a) No current system exists
-    (b) Little effect on current systems
+#### Business process automation (BPA)

+##### Problems analysis

+##### Root cause analysis

+#### Business process improvement (BPI)

 ### Gathering requirements